 1) Denial

-Denial is an avoidance behavior that’s used to protect ourselves from pain.
+Denial is an avoidance behaviour that’s used to protect ourselves from pain.
 And, like many things, it can be healthy or unhealthy depending on how much you use it.

 If you’re in denial about your ex and refuse to believe they no longer want to be with you, it could lead you down a negative path that includes lots of self-doubt and regret.